01 of 17

-Look for bright pea green vines without fresh, vibrant looking leaves.
+Look for bright pea green vines with fresh, vibrant looking leaves.
 Avoid vines with brown or mushy ends or damaged leaves.
 Pea greens should be used within a day or two after buying them.
-In the meantime, store them loosely wrapped in plastic in the refrigerator.
+Store them loosely wrapped in plastic in the refrigerator.

 How to Cook Pea Greens

-Pea Greens are at their best simply sauteed in a bit of olive oil or grapeseed oil.
-Some browned garlic or shallots add a nice bit of sweetness, and a squirt of lemon juice at the end highlight the bright, clean flavor of pea greens.
+Pea greens are at their best simply sauteed in a bit of olive oil or grapeseed oil.
+Some browned garlic or shallots add a nice bit of sweetness, and a squirt of lemon juice at the end highlights the bright, clean flavor of pea greens.

 10 of 17